yiqiao-yin/Statistical-Machine-Learning/README.md

 - Elements of Statistical Learning by Trevor Hastie, Robert Tibshirani, Jerome Friedman; click [here](https://web.stanford.edu/~hastie/Papers/ESLII.pdf)
 - Machine Learning by Kevin Murphy; click [here](https://www.cs.ubc.ca/~murphyk/MLbook/), and [here](https://www.r-bloggers.com/2014/09/in-depth-introduction-to-machine-learning-in-15-hours-of-expert-videos/) for official video from the authors
 - A collection of cheatsheet from Stanford CS230 can be found [here](https://github.com/yiqiao-yin/Statistical-Machine-Learning/tree/master/Stanford_CS230_DeepLearning_Cheatsheet_Collection).
+- Dive into Deep Learning: course website [here](https://d2l.ai/).
+I love this course and I gained a lot of insight in my learning of deep learning models especially from brute coding point of view using three different libraries at the same time (MXNet, Torch, and Keras Tensorflow).
+This course is also associated with UC Berkeley course which is [here](https://courses.d2l.ai/berkeley-stat-157/index.html).

 For those of you who has the time and capital resources, I recommend to follow a sequence of courses that are designed to teach you the entire system thoroughly.
 - Andrew Ng's Coursera Deep Learning Certificate: click [here](https://github.com/yiqiao-yin/Deep-Learning-Coursera)